COMP2281/software-engineering-group24-25-11/docs/Technical Report/main.typ

 === Concern 2: System requirements might be too high for some users

 It is an issue within the VR game development scene that these games have relatively high system requirements compared to their 3D counterparts, due to the increased amount of rendering needed in a VR environment.
 Due to this, we limited ourselves in developing the game for a webxr (browser) environment.
+This also limits how graphically intensive the game can be due to simple browser limitations, as such, we limited ourselves to low poly textures and simple geometry within the game environment.
+As such, the game should be able to be ran on any modern system (no GPU necessarily required).

+=== Concern 3: Difficulty might be too challenging or easy for user

+Users may not find that questions vary a lot in difficulty and they may not be able to solve all of the questions, or they might just find the questions too easy, limiting user enjoyment and learning.
+This was addressed by implementing an adaptive difficulty algorithm in the game.
+Instead of randomly choosing questions from a question bank, each question is assigned a difficulty, and users gain or lose difficulty rating based on answering questions correctly or incorrectly, while questions gain or lose difficulty based on users answering them correctly or wrongly, ensuring a dynamic difficulty suited to the player, giving users a personalised experience with appropriate difficulty.

+=== Concern 4: Question bank needs to be maintainable in order to add/edit/remove questions

+To facilitate further learning, question banks need to be added or updated in order for more questions and topics to be selected by the user for the game.
+As such, our team made a developer-side tool that allows for creating and editing question banks, which then can be selected by the user in game, allowing for seamless updating of question banks.

 = Use Instructions // subtotal: 20%
 == Installation: Describe system requirements, including the minimum and recommended hardware requirements (e.g., CPU, RAM, and storage) and operating systems.
 Provide step-by-step instructions for installing and configuring the software. // 5%
 === System Requirements:
 === 1.
 Hardware Requirements

 #block(width: 100%, align(center)[
   #table(
     columns: (auto, auto),
     align: center, // Center-align the content of the table table.header(
-      [*Component*], [*Minimum Requirement*]
+      [*Component*], [*Minimum Requirements*]
     ),
     [VR Headset], [Meta Quest (2, 3, Pro) (Optional for 3D Play)], [CPU], [Intel Core i5-7500 / AMD Ryzen 5 1600 or better],
+    [GPU], [Integrated graphics (e.g., Intel UHD 620 or newer, AMD Vega 8)], [RAM], [8GB or more],
+    [Storage], [5GB (SSD Preferred)]
+  )
+])

+Settings aim for 30-45 frame per second within both VR and 3D

+#block(width: 100%, align(center)[
+  #table(
+    columns: (auto, auto),
+    align: center, // Center-align the content of the table table.header(
+      [*Component*], [*Recommended Requirements*]
+    ),
+    [VR Headset], [Meta Quest (2, 3, Pro) (Optional for 3D Play)], [CPU], [Intel Core i7-7500 / AMD Ryzen 7 1600 or better],
-    [GPU], [NVIDIA GTX 1060 / AMD RX 580 or better], [RAM], [8GB or more],
+    [GPU], [NVIDIA GTX 1060 / AMD RX 580 or better], [RAM], [16GB or more],
     [Storage], [5GB (SSD Preferred)]
   )
 ])